All Episodes

 They don't care to own things.

-They the millennials are in a renting mode for practically everything.
+The millennials are in a renting mode for practically everything.

 One of the reasons is they don't have any money.

-They're so in debt they don't have the money to buy a car, much less buy a house.
+They don't have the money to buy a car, much less buy a house.

-They're not getting jobs that are in careers that are going to feature career growth, uh, income growth, and so forth.
+They're not getting jobs that are in careers that are going to feature career growth, income growth, and so forth.

 For example, millennials love Uber.

-They literally and things like Uber.
+They live and things like Uber.

 Millennials are living on their smartphones and their iPads.